Somali Civil War

 The Somali Civil War (Dagaalkii Sokeeye ee Soomaaliya; الحرب الأهلية الصومالية ALA-LC) is an ongoing civil war that is taking place in Somalia.
-It grew out of resistance to the military junta which was led by Siad Barre during the 1980s.
+It grew out of resistance to the military junta led by Siad Barre during the 1980s.
 From 1988 to 1990, the Somali Armed Forces began engaging in combat against various armed rebel groups, including the Somali Salvation Democratic Front in the northeast, the Somali National Movement in the Somaliland War of Independence in the northwest, and the United Somali Congress in the south.
 The clan-based armed opposition groups overthrew the Barre government in 1991.

 Various armed factions began competing for influence in the power vacuum and turmoil that followed, particularly in the south.
 In 1990–92, customary law temporarily collapsed, and factional fighting proliferated.
 In the absence of a central government, Somalia became a "failed state".
 This precipitated the arrival of UNOSOM I UN military observers in July 1992, followed by the larger UNITAF and UNOSOM II missions.
 Following an armed conflict between Somali insurgents and UNOSOM II troops during 1993, the UN withdrew from Somalia in 1995.
 After the central government's collapse and the withdrawal of UN forces, there was some return to customary and religious law in most regions.
 In 1991 and 1998, two autonomous regional governments were also established in the northern part of the country: Somaliland and Puntland.
 In the south Islamic Sharia courts began proliferating in response to lawlessness.
 This led to a relative decrease in the intensity of the fighting, with the Stockholm International Peace Research Institute removing Somalia from its list of major armed conflicts for 1997 and 1998.